 Named Galatea and Mayflower (after two yachts contesting in the 1886 America's Cup) the two Pullman carriages were actually introduced in 1910 and using different electric locomotives were the first electrically hauled Pullman's "anywhere" globally.
 They were for first class passengers only and as usual there was a supplement (extra charge) for travelling in them.
 Initially this was either 6d (ie: six pence in real money or 2½p in modern decimal money) or 1s 0d (ie: one shilling, which equated to 12 pence in real money or 5p decimal) according to distance travelled, although later this was reduced to just 6d for all journeys.
 In addition to offering freshly cooked light refreshments they were also fitted with toilets, which - as was usual in those days - discharged on to the tracks and were even allowed to be used whilst travelling through tunnelled sections of the route.
 Their demise came as a wartime economy in October 1939, and it is reported that neither survived.
 Scones and afternoon cream tea anyone?

 The images above were all sourced from 35mm film.
-Most of the images seen below were taken using a digital camera at Upminster depôt on its 2009 50th anniversary opening day.
+Most of the next batch of images seen below were taken using a digital camera at Upminster depôt on its 2009 50th anniversary opening day.
 At this event Sarah was an unpowered static exhibit and visitors were able to have a look inside.

 The Metropolitan Heritage Train is formed of four ex-British Railways Class 438 4TC (Trailer Control) carriages.
 At each end of the train is a DTSO / driving trailer second open carriage (Nos.
 76297 & 76324), between them is TFK / trailer first corridor (No. 71163) and TBSK trailer brake second corridor (No.70283).
 Travelling in the compartments of the two side-corridor compartments is especially nostalgic, and 1st class is especially comfortable!